Puberty: Pubic hair

 Pubic hair is often the second noticeable change in puberty, usually within a few months of thelarche.
 It is referred to as pubarche.
 The pubic hairs are usually visible first along the labia.
 The first few hairs are described as Tanner stage 2.
 Stage 3 is usually reached within another 6–12 months, when the hairs are too numerous to count and appear on the pubic mound as well.
 By stage 4, the pubic hairs densely fill the "pubic triangle".
 Stage 5 refers to spread of pubic hair to the thighs and sometimes as abdominal hair upward towards the navel.
 In about 15% of females, the earliest pubic hair appears before breast development begins.

 Vagina, uterus, ovaries

 Perineal skin keratinizes due to effect of estrogen increasing its resistance to infection.
 The mucosal surface of the vagina also changes in response to increasing levels of estrogen, becoming thicker and duller pink in color (in contrast to the brighter red of the prepubertal vaginal mucosa).
 Mucosa changes into a multilayered structure with superficial layer of squamous cells.
 Estrogen increases glycogen content in vaginal epithelium, which in future plays important part in maintaining vaginal pH.
 Whitish secretions (physiologic leukorrhea) are a normal effect of estrogen as well.
 In the two years following thelarche, the uterus, ovaries, and the follicles in the ovaries increase in size.
-The ovaries usually contain small follicular cysts visible by ultrasound.